awordforthat/echarles-website/README.md

 15. Add Project Ideas section
 16. Experiment with flex-grid for project cards
 17. Make skills section look nicer
+18. Create navbar and move more content below the fold

 ## Deployment